Mandi-Li/AI-Future-Multiverse-Simulator/README.md

-# Many-Worlds Interpretation of AI Development: Multiverse Simulation
+# The Many-Worlds Interpretation of AI Development: Multiverse Simulation

 # Mandi Li
 # University of Cambridge